HassanChadad/CryptoCurrencyMap/README.md

 1. https://min-api.cryptocompare.com/data/top/totalvolfull?limit=10&tsym=USD
    returns the top 10 cryptocurrencies in USD
-2. https://min-api.cryptocompare.com/data/histoday returns the history of the price change of a cryptocurrency
+2. https://min-api.cryptocompare.com/data/histoday?fsym=BTC&tsym=USD&limit=75 returns the history of the price change of a cryptocurrency (change BTC in the API to another cryptocurrency)

 ## Limitation